Free Settler or Felon

 Obadiah Pineo kept a Medical Journal from 23 July 1836 to 29 December 1836 -

-He referred to the females on the Pyramus as exceedingly troublesome, but not half so hardened as many of the Englishwomen brought out.
+He referred to the females as exceedingly troublesome, but not half so hardened as many of the Englishwomen brought out.
 He was kept busy in preventing the women from quarrelling and in maintaining their health.
 Most of them were young and healthy, some were middle aged but none were old.
 One of the infants accompanying a convict mother died and another was born on the voyage.

 The women were kept on deck all day with the exception of the two schools which the children were encouraged to attend.
 Obadiah Pineo thought that the Irish learned quickly and 'much may be done with them by way of management and a little coercion' and were less hardened in crime than the English or Scottish.